mongodb/docs/source/tutorial/write-a-tumblelog-application-with-django-mongodb-engine.rst

       <p>{{ post.author }}</p>
     {% endif %}

-And on :file:`post_detail.html` output the full posts:
+In the :file:`post_detail.html` file, change the output for full
+posts:

 .. code-block:: html